Blue Carbon Canada Research Projects

 What is it and why we are studying it

 ‘Blue Carbon’ is the carbon captured and stored in the ocean, including by salt marsh, seagrass, and mangrove ecosystems.
-It is estimated that these ‘blue carbon ecosystems’ can sequester 2-10X more carbon than terrestrial forests, making these habitats ideal for nature-based climate change solutions.
+It is estimated that these ‘blue carbon ecosystems’ (BCEs) can sequester 2-10X more carbon than terrestrial forests, making these habitats ideal for nature-based climate change solutions.
 Despite this, these ecosystems are also vulnerable to habitat destruction and degradation, as well as to climate change.
 This not only impacts the potential climate change solution capacity, but actually turns them into a significant source of carbon dioxide and contributor to climate change.
 Protection and restoration of blue carbon ecosystems is thus essential.

 Diagram from Eneos Mirai Hub